Seth Rollins: Personal life

-Lopez is an atheist.
-He is a fan of the Chicago Bears and the St. Louis Cardinals.

-In 2014, Lopez and his former tag team partner Marek Brave started a professional wrestling school called The Black & The Brave Wrestling Academy in Moline, Illinois.
-In February 2019, Lopez opened a coffee shop called 329 Dport in his hometown of Davenport, Iowa.
+Lopez began dating Irish professional wrestler Rebecca Quin, better known as Becky Lynch, in January 2019.
+Their daughter, Roux, was born in December 2020.
+They were married on June 29, 2021.
+They live in Moline, Illinois and Los Angeles, California.

 On February 9, 2015, a nude photo of former NXT wrestler Zahra Schreiber, who reportedly was Lopez's girlfriend, was posted to his social media accounts, the contents of which are automatically republished by WWE.com.
-Soon after, nude photos of Lopez were posted on the Twitter page of his then-fiancée, Leighla Schultz.
+Soon after, nude photos of Lopez were posted on the Twitter page of his then-fiancée Leighla Schultz.
 In response, Lopez apologized for "private photographs that were distributed without [his] consent".
 On February 25, 2016, Lopez broke up with Schreiber.

-Lopez began dating Irish professional wrestler Rebecca Quin, better known as Becky Lynch, in January 2019.
-Their relationship was made public in May after months of speculation.
-As of 2019, the couple lived in Moline.
-They announced their engagement on August 22, 2019.
-On May 11, 2020, Quin announced during an episode of Raw that she and Lopez were expecting their first child.
-Their daughter, Roux, was born on December 4.
-The couple married on June 29, 2021.
-Lopez announced their marriage on Instagram.
+The incident was covered in mainstream media, although it was reported at the time that it did not result in any reported backstage issues or disciplinary repercussions for Rollins.

+Lopez is a fan of the Chicago Bears and the St. Louis Cardinals.
+In 2014, he and his former tag team partner Marek Brave started a Moline-based professional wrestling school called The Black & The Brave Wrestling Academy.
+In 2019, he opened a coffee shop called 329 Dport in his hometown of Davenport, Iowa.

+In 2019, Lopez discovered his half-siblings, a brother named Brandon and a sister named Diandra "Beth" Demi Lopez, through DNA testing facilitated by 23andMe.
+He reported the discovery via Twitter, crediting his sister for making the initial discovery.